-- A new nursery business has started up in the Snoxhall Pavilion providing a great new educational service to our local community and much needed income to help fund improvements to the pavilion. - Car parking charges have been introduced in the Snoxhall Fields car park and are being directly fed back into the charitable side of Snoxhall Fields, enabling improvements that do not draw on the precept. - The Parish Council has also actively pursued section 106 funding from developer planning obligations through Waverley Borough Council.
+- A new nursery business has started up in the Snoxhall Pavilion providing a great new educational service to our local community and much needed income to help fund improvements to the pavilion. - Car parking charges have been introduced in the Snoxhall Fields car park and are being directly fed back into the charitable side of Snoxhall Fields, enabling improvements that do not draw on the precept. - The Youth Centre has a long term hire to a health business. - The Parish Council has also actively pursued section 106 funding from developer planning obligations through Waverley Borough Council.

 Description Amount

 MUGA at Cranleigh Leisure Centre or Snoxhall Fields £47,417

 Youth sports pitch Snoxhall Fields £51,634

 Snoxhall pitch and pavilion £33,075

 Re-surfacing Downs Link between pavilion and car park £28,439

 Circular path Snoxhall Fields £14,487

+Public toilet Snoxhall Fields £30,000

+Sports pitches £10,771